-The Androgenic Alopecia, also called Patterned Hair Loss , is the most common type of genetic hair loss affecting up to 70% men and 40% women.
+The Androgenic Alopecia, also called Patterned Hair Loss , is the most common type of genetic hair loss affecting up to 70% in men .

 The gene can be inherited from the mother or father’s side .
 Hormone Androgens play a central role in pattern hair loss in men called Androgenic Alopecia.
 The onset, rate, and severity of hair loss are unpredictable.The severity increases with age and if the condition is present it will be progressive and relentless.